rsmith-github/smart_rota/README.md

 ## Installation

 - Clone the repository.
-- Navigate to the frontend directory and install dependencies:
+- Navigate to the frontend directory (`cd frontend`) and install dependencies using `npm install`.
-  `npm install`

-### Start the React server:
+### 1. Start the React server:

 #### Dev

 - `npm run dev`
+- Open localhost:3000 after running the Django server.

 #### Prod

 - `npm run build`
-- Open localhost:8000
+- Open localhost:8000 after running the Django server.

-## Run the Django server.
+### 2. Run the backend Django server.

-- Setup the Django environment in root directory by running `pip install -r requirements.txt` or `pipenv install -r requirements.txt` if you are using pipenv (recommended).
+- In another terminal, setup the Django environment in root directory by running `pip install -r requirements.txt` or `pipenv install -r requirements.txt` if you are using pipenv (recommended).

 - run `python manage.py runserver` or `pipenv run python manage.py runserver` (recommended)